Sensitive Choice

 You can unsubscribe at any time by clicking the link in the footer of our emails.
 For information about our privacy practices, please visit our website.

-Home / Concerns / Asthma and allergy / Sleepovers and asthma
+Home / Concerns / Asthma and allergy / Asthma and sleepovers

 A new or unfamiliar environment could trigger your child’s asthma or allergies.
 Make sure your child’s asthma is well-managed before you consider whether staying the night at a friend’s place is right for your child, especially if they have never stayed there before.